An Excellent Mystery: Plot summary

 Hugh finds Heriet at his sister's home.
 Heriet let Julian travel the last mile on her own at her request.
 He has no knowledge of her in the three years since.
 Hugh returns to Shrewsbury with Heriet.
 Heriet recalls Julian's happy expectation of her marriage to Godfrid, in her youth.
 Brother Humilis is in the infirmary where Cadfael and Brother Fidelis tend him.
 Hugh tells Humilis what he has learned and Heriet recounts his story.
 Heriet denies robbing and killing Julian, and agrees to stay in a castle cell.

 Alone with Cadfael and Hugh, Brother Humilis asks about the valuables that disappeared with Julian.
 Hugh describes them.
 Brother Urien overhears and thinks one item is worn by Brother Fidelis, giving Urien reason to approach again.
 Angered by rejection, Urien pulls the chain to see what hangs on it.
-Urien threatens to accuse Fidelis of theft, and leaves.
-Rhun witnesses this.
-Rhun suggests to Brother Edmund that Fidelis sleep in Brother Humilis's room.
+In doing so, he discovers that Fidelis is not a young man, but a young woman.
+He threatens to expose Fidelis unless Fidelis agrees to give herself to him within three days.
+Rhun meets Urien on his way out, and senses that something explosive has occurred.
+To protect Fidelis, Rhun suggests to Brother Edmund that Fidelis sleep in Brother Humilis's room.
 That night, Humilis wakes to discover his friend on the cot.
 He sees an old gold ring on the chain around his neck.
 Thus Brother Humilis confirms the truth about his faithful mute companion.
+Fidelis is actually Julian Cruce.

 Humilis asks Cadfael to protect Brother Fidelis after Humilis dies.
 Humilis then asks that he and Fidelis visit his childhood home.
 They travel by the river, for less exertion.
 Cadfael enlists Aline's assistance for his plans.
 Then Cadfael recruits Madog and his skiff for their journey next day to the manor upriver at Salton.
 At the manor, Humilis speaks warmly to Fidelis of his gratitude and love for all the care in his last years.
 Returning to the Abbey, they are caught in heavy rains.
 They are undone by lightning that strikes a huge willow, which falls to knock their skiff to pieces.
 Fidelis comes up for air, sees Humilis, holds him up.
 Madog takes Humilis to shore, tries to revive him, as Fidelis washes up alive at the same place.
 Realising Humilis is dead, Fidelis keens in deep pain.

 Madog meets Cadfael alone at the mill.
 Relating how Humilis died in the river, he asks how to deal with the surprise uncovered in the disaster.
 Cadfael says their story is that Fidelis died in the river with Humilis, body never found.
 Cadfael proceeds to Aline.
 They ride along the river on horseback to care for the survivor.